khanson679/khanson679.github.io/teaching/index.md

 Although I haven't been directly involved in teaching this course, I've worked behind the scenes on developing the materials, particularly the automatically generated practice exercises.

 [CSE 232 -- Intro to Programming II (SS13, MSU)](cse232)<br/>
-Supplmental materials for a second semester programming class.
+Supplemental materials for a second semester programming class.
 Beginning programmers might find the C++ examples and Linux guides useful.

 ## Workshops/Tutorials